 However, the study authors utilised out of date “global warming potential” (GWP) figures for determining the impact of the various greenhouse gases, thereby understating the emissions.
 They utilised figures from Australia’s national greenhouse gas inventory report for 2011, which was published in 2013.
 That report, in turn, utilised figures from the IPCC’s 1995 Second Assessment Report.

-Updated figures were released by the IPCC in its fifth assessment report, released in late 2013.
-Allowing (as should occur) for climate-carbon feedbacks, the warming impact of methane had increased by 62 per cent, from a multiple of 21 to 34.
+Updated figures, with increased multipliers for methane, were released by the IPCC in its fourth and fifth assessment reports, released in 2007 and late 2013.
+Allowing (as should occur) for climate-carbon feedbacks, the warming impact of methane had increased by 62 per cent in the 2013 report, from a multiple of 21 (in the 1995 report) to 34.
 Even without those feedbacks, it had increased by 33 per cent to a multiple of 28.

 Why would the study authors not utilise the most recent IPCC figures, which had been released two years before their study had been submitted for publication?